-The hotel boasts 112 rooms in total, distributed in second to fourth floors.
-Each floor is different from the others, and represents a period of rail travel at the Union Station.
-There are three main room types:
+The hotel boasts 112 rooms in total, distributed on the second to fourth floors.
+Each floor is different from the others and represents a period of rail travel at the Union Station.
+There are three main room types.

-Pullman Guest Rooms – represents the golden age of travelling, when it was considered as more of a luxury and when the journey matters more than the destination itself.
-These rooms will remind you the shape and feel of the old Pullman Sleeper Cars combined with the comforts of the modern time.
+Pullman Guest Rooms – These rooms will remind you of the shape and feel of the old Pullman Sleeper Cars combined with modern comforts.
 Just like actual rail cars, these are designed to give you a feel as if you are passing the world by.
 Each room is approximately 250 square feet in size.

-Classic Guest Rooms – more spacious than Pullman, and represents the Victorian Era – the time when the Victorian Decors embodies the highest level of elegance.
+Classic Guest Rooms – More spacious than Pullman, and representing the Victorian Era, these rooms embody the highest level of elegance.
 The layouts vary from room to room, yet all of it accurately exemplifies that design distinctive of the Victorian Era.
-Classic artworks, subtle colors, pin-tucked headboards and natural lighting await in each of the room.
+Classic artworks, subtle colors, pin-tucked headboards, and natural lighting await in each of the rooms.

-Loft Guest Rooms – decorated with exposed wooden beams, vaulted ceilings and dormer windows, all with the touch of the modern time.
-Each room will surprise you with its uniqueness, may it be historical features, lightings, chandeliers and even small staircases.
+Loft Guest Rooms – Decorated with exposed wooden beams, vaulted ceilings, and dormer windows, all with modern touches, each room will surprise you with its uniqueness, may it be historical features, lightings, chandeliers, and even small staircases.

-Additionally, there are four LoDo Suites, which is highlighted with a 5-piece bath with Jack and Jill sinks, modern soaking tub, all illuminated by a skylight.
-There is one Crawford Suite, which is suggestive of an expansive Victorian Manor and was brought to life by Dana Crawford herself, and includes all of the very best amenities of the Crawford Hotel.
+Additionally, there are four LoDo Suites, which are highlighted with a 5-piece bath with Jack and Jill sinks, modern soaking tub, all illuminated by a skylight.
+There is one Crawford Suite, which is suggestive of an expansive Victorian Manor and was brought to life by Dana Crawford herself and includes all of the very best amenities of the Crawford Hotel.